-System administrators and other personnel with unrestricted access to email, network usage systems, file or storage servers and similar services shall receive approval from the Director of Information Technology or her or his designees prior to decrypting or reading the data or traffic of students or personnel.
+System administrators and other personnel with unrestricted access to email, network usage systems, file or storage servers and similar services shall receive approval from the Chief Information Officer or her or his designees prior to decrypting or reading the data or traffic of students or personnel.
 If Administrative approval is not immediately available, then system administrators and other personnel that intercept, read, or restrict resources or accounts shall document their actions.
-All interceptions of data shall be documented and provided to the Director of Information Technology.
+All interceptions of data shall be documented and provided to the Chief Information Officer.